CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman push docker.io/bestiadev/rust_dev_squid_img:latest
 ```

-It takes some time to upload more than 2 Gb.
+It takes some time to upload more than 2.6 GB with my slow internet connection.

 ## Enter the container as root